QuietJoon/doldol/README.md

-DolDol
+doldol
 ====

-DolDol packs multiple flaggable data in a `Flag` value, and checks its flags by cheap operators.
+doldol packs multiple flaggable data in a `Flag` value, and checks its flags by cheap operators.

-In the current version, DolDol will handle `Enum a` in a list only.
+In the current version, doldol will handle `Enum a` in a list only.

 # The name

-`DolDol` comes from Korean word **돌돌** which is a mimetic presenting *roll up fabrics or something like flags*.
+`doldol` comes from Korean word **돌돌** which is a mimetic presenting *roll up fabrics or something like flags*.

-# Difference
+# Gap analysis

 ## EnumSet

 EnumSet is good library, but only works with List (ex. `toEnum`).
 I also need List interface only.
 However, next version of my simulation project needs to support `Traversal` class.
 Therefore, I keep to develop this.
 Of course, you can use EnumSet with `fromList` or etc., but when you consider performance seriously, let think one more time.